 The fairs and markets that we love today owe their origin to the more settled society of the 8th and 9th centuries.
 Towns and cities developed, as did an artisan class who moved away from the countryside.
 Farmers living outside the towns produced the food, bringing it in on a weekly basis to sell.

 The opening up of the Mediterranean as one of the great trading areas of the world, and the Crusades to the Near East were crucial.
-They brought plums from Damascus (Damson is French for plum), pomegranates, figs from Malta, dates and rice.
+Plums from Damascus (Damson is French for plum), pomegranates, figs from Malta, dates and rice all appeared in the towns and cities of Europe.

 But most important of all were the spices that now flooded into western Europe: aniseed, cloves, nutmeg, ginger and cinnamon.
 These invaluable commodities disguised the tastes of gently rotting ingredients and helped preserve them.

-In the 12th century, mustard began to be produced in Dijon, giving added taste to the meat cooked by the rôtisseurs (roast meat sellers), and pie makers of urban life.
+In the 12th century, mustard was first produced in Dijon, giving added taste to the meat cooked by the rôtisseurs (roast meat sellers), and pie makers of urban life.

 Aristocratic life and cooking